codekaust/My-Notes/Cassandra DB/README.md

 2. Schema Easily Changeable: Also, NoSQL gives you facility of no fix schema having different structures for values of different keys, which makes things easy in scenarios like you need to add a new column in a table etc and fill with default values for all previous rows [expensive op].

-3. Built for Scale: Usually, horizontal scalability is pre-provided, and redundancy can be produced easily increasing availability.
+3. Built for Scale, Availability, Cost Effective [most NoSQL are free to use]: Usually, horizontal scalability is pre-provided, and redundancy can be produced easily increasing availability [due to distributed nature of most NoSQL dbs].

 4. Built for data aggregations / metrics / analytics.